|

 not have to be expensive.
 The Palo Alto lease, including

-lease hold improvement and interior furnishings, is
+lease hold improvements and interior furnishings, was

 under $30 a square foot per year in a real estate

-market that had less than 1% vacancy, at the time
+market that had less than 1% vacancy at the time

 of remodeling, and typically rented undeveloped, unfurnished

-space for more than this.
+space for more than this. |

-The Capital Holding project involved
+| The Capital Holding project also involved

 extensive level changes.
 Built on the first floor of